InkWhale-net/frontend/docs/frontend_test_plan.md

 ```
 Test Case ID: acquire_INW_with_vesting_002
-Test Case Description: This test case verifies the successful acquisition of a token with vesting.
+Test Case Description: This test case verifies the unsuccessful acquisition of a token with vesting due to invalid desired amoung of INW filled.

 Test Steps: